 Currently Under Review

 Students who do not expect to receive placement credit for ENG 101 based on any one of the standardized measures indicated above should review the typical placement scenarios below to determine where to begin their writing instruction, ENG 100, ENG 101, or ENG 202.³

-¹ Scores on the following tests are not used for credit or placement in NCSU first-year writing courses: CLEP, SAT-II Writing, ACT-Reading, AP English Literature & Composition, and IB English without diploma.
+¹ Scores on the following tests are not used for credit or placement in NCSU first-year writing courses: CLEP, SAT-II Writing, ACT-Reading, and AP English Literature and Composition.

 ³ Students’ initial self-placements are tentative.
 Instructors assess students’ placement during the first week of classes.
 The First-Year Writing Program reserves the right to change students’ course enrollments based on those assessments.

 - If you expect to receive placement credit for ENG 101 based on a standardized test score, as indicated by the placement chart, then you have fulfilled the first-year writing requirement.
 You will be awarded placement credit for ENG 101 based on any approved exemption-level standardized test score submitted to Undergraduate Admissions.
 Placement credit for ENG 101 based on IB scores is currently under review.
 Please send questions about credit based on IB scores to firstname.lastname@example.org.
 You should not register for ENG 101 if you expect to receive placement credit for the course.
 You may direct questions about placement credit based on standardized test scores to your academic advisor and/or Registration and Records.